 Our beautifully designed bodies and minds are designed to manage stress.
-Indeed, many of us, me included, perform very well under extreme pressure.
+Indeed, many of us, myself included, perform very well under extreme pressure.

-I was the one that waited until the last minute to study for finals in school, to get all my essays turned in on time; heck, I still hit my deadlines on the dot, after several hours of intense writing.
+I was the one that waited until the last minute to study for finals in school, to get all my essays turned in on time; heck, I still hit my deadlines on the dot after several hours of intense writing.
 I just perform well, my mind clears, and language comes to me as a writer when I’m slightly stressed.

 You can see this same kind of high performance under stress in athletes, in competitions, in business, and in nature.

 In fact, small doses of stress are really good for our bodies.
-We see this when we exercise, when we lift weights, and when we expose our bodies to extreme heat and cold.
+We see this when we exercise, lift weights, and expose our bodies to extreme heat and cold.

-What is not good for us is the ongoing, chronic stress that we subject ourselves to every single day working jobs we hate, staring at screens that give us information that makes us angry, playing out all our worries in our heads and in conversations with others.
+What is not good for us is the ongoing, chronic stress that we subject ourselves to every single day, working jobs we hate, staring at screens that give us information that makes us angry, and playing out all our worries in our heads and in conversations with others.

-On top of it all, we don’t exercise to move the stress out of our bodies, we don’t get enough sleep to heal the damage that we do, and we don’t meditate to clear our minds.
+On top of it all, we don’t exercise to move the stress out of our bodies, get enough sleep to heal the damage we do, and meditate to clear our minds.

 Spiritually and physically, we experience nervous system issues at the crown of the head, the seventh chakra, and at the solar plexus, the third chakra.
 These are our connections to the divine and our gut instincts, respectively.